 - Other Provisions

-To determine and remain eligible for financial aid, both term and cumulative GPA's are reviewed.
-Based on career type, students must meet a minimum GPA of 2.0 to successfully meet the SAP GPA component.
+A cumulative GPA is used for Undergraduate students to determine continued financial aid eligibility.
+Both term and cumulative GPA’s are used for Post-Baccalaureate students.
+Based on career type, students must meet the minimum GPA required in order to successfully meet the GPA component.

 PACE OF PROGRESSION